elugens/hello-javascript/docs/bonus-javascript-design-patterns/structural-design-patterns/adapter-pattern.md

 ---

-### What is the most distinguishing feature of the Adapter Pattern?
+### What is the Adapter Pattern's most noticeable feature?

 <details>
   <summary>